 Blending with well-preserved history is the slower pace of island life, so don’t feel guilty for grabbing a Señor Paleta ice cream (don’t miss the Strawberry Cheesecake!) and just enjoying the sun.

 The main squares are Plaza de San Jose, where you’ll see a statue of Juan Ponce de León; the bustling Plaza De Armas, with murals and sometimes live performers; Plaza Colon, which honors Christopher Columbus; and the waterfront Plaza Dársenas.

 2. Get Creative

-Old San Juan has no shortage of arts-focused offerings, from the San Juan Museum of Art & History to smaller galleries like Galeria Botello and the Haitian Gallery.
+Old San Juan has no shortage of arts-focused offerings, like Galeria Botello.
 If you’re really looking for inspiration, Poet’s Passage is half café, half poetry gallery, with inspiring plaques covering every shelf and wall.
 On Tuesdays at 7 p.m., they host open-mic poetry nights in a chill, sofa-filled space.

 Wandering Old San Juan, you won’t need a plan for drinks; almost every two feet you’ll find another bar — many with outdoor seating — offering inexpensive cocktails and two-for-one glasses of sangria.

 If you’re looking for a special imbibing experience, however, you’ll want to have a plan.
 For beer drinkers, La Taberna Lúpulo is craft-beer heaven.
 Inside you’ll find locals and visitors beating the heat and sipping their Bell’s and Victory beers for hours, though you may want to opt for one of the quirky beer cocktails.